ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-3_draft.md

 ```

 ## More information
-If you want a better idea of how to strcture your queries, [Click here for the official documentation!](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax)
+If you want a better idea of how to structure your queries, [Click here for the official documentation!](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax)